leeboardtools/mimon/DesignNotes.md

 All file system implementations extend the [AccountingFile](#accountingfile) class.

-The base file system is folder based and consists of a number of GZipped JSON files in a common folder.
+The base file system is folder based and consists of a number of Gzipped JSON files in a common folder.
 These files include:
 - A Ledger File - this holds all the [Account](#account), and [PricedItem](#priceditem) data items.
 - Several Journal Files - these are for the transactions.
 There is a summary file and then for each year a separate file containing the transactions belonging to that year.
 - Several Prices Files - these are for the prices.
 Similar to the Journal Files, there is a summary file and then for each year a separate file containing the prices belong to that year.

-To handle retrieving and saving data items between a file system and the engine, the various data item managers ([AccountManager](#accountmanager), [TransactionManager](#transactionmanager), etc) will employ a handler object.
+To handle retrieving and saving data items between a file system and the engine, the various data item managers ([AccountManager](#accountmanager), [TransactionManager](#transactionmanager), etc) employ a handler object.
 File system implementations will implement the different handler objects.

 When an accounting file is first created or opened, it creates the [AccountingSystem](#accountingsystem) represented by the file.
 When it does, it passes in the various handlers to the accounting system's constructor, which then passes them on to the various managers.

+Since both [AccountManager](#accountmanager) and [PricedItemManager](#priceditemmanager) have predefined objects (the root accounts for AccountManager, the USD, EUR, and accounting system's base currency for PriceManager), these managers retrieve from their handlers the list of accounts/priced items when the managers are constructed.
+This means that when opening an existing file, the handlers must be pre-loaded before the accounting system can be created.

+[TransactionManager](#transactionmanager) and [PriceManager](#pricemanager) on the other hand don't have predefined objects, they work directly with the handlers so don't really need pre-loading.

 ## Entities and Objects